Harvest Salad

 Cook the maple-roasted sweet potatoes–click here for the recipe.
 Once roasted, set aside to cool completely.

-Cook the farro per instructions in salted boiling water.
+Cook the farro in a small saucepan of well-salted water according to the package instructions.
 Drain and set aside to cool completely.

-Next, cook the tri-colored quinoa, per instructions.
+Next, cook the tri-colored quinoa in a small saucepan of well-salted water according to the package instructions.
 Set aside to cool completely.

 Make the vinaigrette–click here for the recipe.
 Set aside to allow flavors to mingle.

-When ready to serve the salad, combine the spinach and arugula mixture in a large bowl.
-Add the shaved brussels sprouts, cooled sweet potatoes, farro, quinoa, apple slices, red onion, and toasted pumpkin seeds.
+When ready to serve, combine the spinach and arugula mixture in a large bowl.
+Add the shaved Brussels sprouts, cooled sweet potatoes, farro, quinoa, apple slices, red onion, and toasted pumpkin seeds.

-Drizzle the top with some well-whisked vinaigrette, to taste; toss to coat evenly.
+Drizzle the top with some of the well-whisked vinaigrette, to taste; toss to coat evenly.
 Serve immediately with freshly cracked black pepper on top.
 Enjoy.

 Equipment